Overview

 Let's say there is a point [1,2,3] and want to translate by [4,5,6].
 It can be accomplished as below.
 Resulting in [5,7,9].

-Scaling matrix is used for Shrinking or Expanding 3d objects.
+Scaling operation can be performed to Shrinking or Expanding 3d objects.

 Example: